Useful resources throughout your PhD

 Marc Peter Deisenroth, A. Aldo Faisal, Cheng Soon Ong, 2020, Mathematics for Machine Learning

-fu:stat is the statistical consulting unit of the FU-Berlin, offering statistical consulting as well as statistical methods and software training.
+fu:stat is the statistical consulting unit of the FU-Berlin, offering statistical consulting as well as statistical methods, software training and other resources.
 You can find more information here.

 https://www.coursera.org/learn/stanford-statistics